BoDonkey/rich-text-example-extensions/README.md

     insert: [
       'table',
       'image',
-      // add here to have it appear on the insert menu 'characterCount'
+      // optionally, add here to have it appear on the insert menu 'characterCount'
     ],
     toolbar: [
       ...
+      // optionally, add it here to have it appear on the toolbar 'characterCount',
     ],
     styles: [
       ...